READ FOR BOOKCLUB

 ⚈ “A great read – can you say anything but?
 I also really enjoyed the research on Harper Lee & her mystique.
 Also interesting was the controversy around whether the story was in fact written by Truman Capote.” – Suzy

 ⚈ “This book should be read by everyone without exception.
 There is much to relate to and learn from, especially the message of morality and the search to be free – whatever it is you are searching to be free of.
 It focuses on the idea of right and wrong, and this is portrayed in every character, from the courtroom trial to the young children playing freely around the neighbourhood, to the mysterious Boo Radley.
 And it’s these themes that make the book accessible and affecting for every reader.
-This book has a reputation which is deserved.” – Rachel
+This book teaches us to learn from history and to never forget.
+It is timeless and will have an important message for every generation to come.” – Rachel

 Grand Central Publishing